limnix/CS4480-Final-Project/README.md

 Colin Gamroth
 1. Schema representation - Completed the schema representation based on the ER diagram that Jenny did.
 Did further 				      research on the connection between the entities and made it more accurate.

-2. SQL commands for the schema - In charge of inserting all the data and wrote the SQL commands for the 					         database schema and testing them for workability.
+2. SQL commands for the schema and data - In charge of inserting all the data and wrote the SQL commands for the 					          database schema and data and testing them for workability.

-3. SQL commands for the data - In charge of inserting all the data and wrote the SQL commands for the 					               database data as testing them for workability.
+3. SQL queries - Added additional sql queries

 Jenny Xie-
 1. ER diagram - Set up the rough ER diagram based on the basic structure that both of us thought up